Precision determination of nucleon iso-vector scalar and tensor charges at the physical point: Supplemental materials

 \subsubsection{Influence from $N\pi$}

+{To assess the potential influence of nucleon-pion scattering states, we perform a GEVP analysis using a three-operator basis \(\{{\cal N}, ({\cal N} \pi)_{\rm P-wave}, ({\cal N}\pi\pi)_{\rm S-wave}\}\) on the physical-pion-mass ensemble C48P14.
+Figure~\ref{fig:energNpi} compares the effective masses before (left panel) and after (right panel) solving the GEVP.
+The gray, blue, and red bands indicate the energies of the nucleon ground state, the non-interacting \(N\pi\) threshold, and the \(N\pi\pi\) threshold, respectively.
+After applying the GEVP, the resulting eigenstates align well with these thresholds, confirming that the method successfully isolates the expected low-lying states.}

-We also test the influence from the nucleon-pion scattering state~\cite{Barca:2022uhi,Grebe:2023tfx,Alexandrou:2024tin} using a two-operator GEVP basis, $\{{\cal N}, {\cal N} \pi\}$.
+For the influence on $g_{S,T}$, we just using a two-operator GEVP basis, $\{{\cal N}, ({\cal N} \pi)_{\rm P-wave}\}$ since that involving ${\cal N}\pi\pi)_{\rm S-wave}$ is extremely complicated.
 The optimized linear combination is obtained by solving Eq.~(\ref{eq:GEVP}), where the stabilized solutions can be obtained at relatively large $t'$ and $t_0$.
 As tested on C48P14 and shown in Fig.~\ref{fig:gT_GEVPlE}, the results with and without GEVP have similar time dependencies in moderate and large $t_f$, indicating that the nucleon-pion scattering state has a smaller influence on the ESC for both $g_T$ and $g_S$, compared to the current-involved excited states.
 Therefore, ${\cal N} \pi$ is not considered in extracting the ground state matrix elements in our calculations.